 Once you have an idea of how you will structure the letter, you need to know all the information that you can use in your favor to understand how to address the company, what you can offer them, and what characteristics you are aligned with the objectives of this business and vice versa.

-All kinds of information are valid and important, and it is always recommended that you research the company in which you are looking to work well since this will be beneficial both when writing your résumé, and in the interview, once you manage to move on to that stage of the hiring process.
+All kinds of information are valid and essential, and you should always research the company where you want to work.
+This will be beneficial when writing your résumé and in the interview once you move on to that stage of the hiring process.

-After you have researched, and read their website, social networks, and any information source that you have found about the company, you will be able to have a better understanding of the work culture they have, and thus you will know how to speak to them in their language.
+After you have researched and read their website, social networks, and any information sources about the company, you will be able to better understand their work culture and thus know how to speak to them in their language.

 Prove Your Worth